GHGmc2/notes-on-readings/Hands-On Machine Learning with Scikit-Learn and TensorFlow.md

 [REVISITING DISTRIBUTED SYNCHRONOUS SGD](https://arxiv.org/pdf/1604.00981v2.pdf) found that **data parallelism with synchronous updates using a few spare replicas was the most efficient**.

 **Bandwidth saturation**

+For models relatively small and trained on a very large training set, you are often better off training the model on a single machine with a single GPU.

+Saturation is more severe for large dense models.

+A few simple steps to reduce the saturation problem:

+ - Group your GPUs on a few servers rather than scattering them across many servers.
+ - Shard the parameters across multiple parameter servers
+ - Drop the model parameters’ float precision.
+This will cut the amount of data to transfer, without much impact on the convergence rate or the model’s performance.

 ## CNN